 Sunday 3 December 1 pm to 4 pm in the Art Studio by donation.

 Golden Light Sutra Recitation and Vajra Cutter Sutra Recitation

 One of the vast visions of our spiritual Director, Lama Zopa Rinpoche, is to recite the powerful Sutra of Golden Light all around the world for world peace.
 The benefits of reciting or listening to the sutra are immeasurable, from eliminating conflict, terrorism, torture and famine, to achieving full enlightenment.

-Saturday 12 August 10 am to 3 pm in the Tara Room.
+Saturday 20 January from 11 am to 12 noon in the Tara Room.

 Vajrayogini Practice Day